-While the sweet potatoes and chickpeas are roasting, prepare your sauce by adding all ingredients to a mixing bowl and whisking to combine, only adding enough water to almond milk to thin so it’s pourable.
+While the sweet potatoes and chickpeas are roasting, prepare your sauce by adding all ingredients to a mixing bowl and whisking to combine, only adding enough water or almond milk to thin so it’s pourable.
 Taste and adjust seasonings as needed.
 Add more garlic for more zing, salt for savoriness, lemon juice for freshness, and dill for a more intense herb flavor.
 I found mine didn’t need anything else.

 NOTE: If you don’t have hummus, tahini (which you can DIY!) will make a great base substitution for the sauce - just adjust the seasonings to accommodate the lack of flavor tahini provides.

-Also prepare the parsley-tomato topping by tossing tomato and parsley with lemon juice and setting aside to marinate.
+Also prepare the parsley-tomato topping by tossing tomato, parsley, and red onion (optional) with lemon juice and set aside to marinate.

 Once sweet potatoes are fork tender and the chickpeas are golden brown - roughly 25 minutes - remove from oven.

 For serving, flip potatoes flesh-side up and smash down the insides a little bit.
 Then top with chickpeas, garlic herb sauce, parsley-tomato salad, and chili garlic sauce (optional).
 Serve immediately.

 *Adjust number of sweet potatoes per person, and buy organic when possible for best quality and flavor.
 And slice into quarters instead of halves to speed cooking time if on the larger side. *This recipe is inspired by Mediterranean and Middle Eastern cuisines.
 Learn about the origin of hummus here and tabbouleh (parsley salad) here. *Nutrition information is a rough estimate calculated without optional ingredients.